Pug: Brachycephaly

 Since Pugs lack longer snouts and prominent skeletal brow ridges, they are susceptible to eye injuries such as proptosis, scratched corneas, and painful entropion.
-They're also prone to dry eyes, inflammation of the cornea, and corneal pigmentation, leading to vision impairment or even blindness if untreated.
+They are also prone to dry eyes, inflammation of the cornea, and corneal pigmentation, leading to vision impairment or blindness if untreated.

 The shortened snout and pushed in face of the Pug is known as brachycephaly.
 Brachycephaly results in deformation of the upper airway tract and leads to obstruction of breathing.
 Potential effects of brachycephaly are stridor, stertorous breathing, emesis, skin fold dermatitis, brachycephalic airway obstructive syndrome, exophthalmos, pharyngeal gag reflex, cyanosis, and laryngeal collapse.

 Other issues arising from brachycephaly are risk of complications whilst under anaesthesia, and hyperthermia – with the latter caused due to an inability to effectively reduce body temperature via panting.
 Their breathing problems can be worsened by the stresses of traveling in air cargo, which may involve high temperatures.
 Following the deaths of Pugs and other brachycephalic breeds, several airlines either banned their transport in cargo or enacted seasonal restrictions.